speedcontrol/speedcontrol-util/README.md

 # speedcontrol-util

-*Currently in heavy/early development, breaking changes may happen!*

 Node.js package with utilities to help you code NodeCG bundles that interface with the nodecg-speedcontrol bundle.

 ## Install